FORTH-ICS-INSPIRE/artemis/README.md

-(ii) control the monitoring|detection|mitigation ARTEMIS modules (start|stop|status), (iii) monitor in real-time the BGP state related to the IP prefixes of interest, (iv) view details of BGP hijacks of monitored configured prefixes, (v) monitor in real-time the status of ongoing, unresolved BGP hijacks, (vi) press button to trigger a custom mitigation process, mark as manually mitigated ("resolve") or ignore the event as a false positive,
+(ii) control the monitoring|detection|mitigation ARTEMIS modules (start|stop|status), (iii) monitor in real-time the BGP state related to the IP prefixes of interest, (iv) view details of BGP hijacks of monitored configured prefixes, (v) monitor in real-time the status of ongoing, unresolved BGP hijacks, including whether the hijack has entered a "withdrawn" state,
-(vii) register and manage users (ADMIN|VIEWER),
+(vi) press button to trigger a custom mitigation process, mark as manually mitigated ("resolve"), acknowledge the event as seen, or ignore the event as a false positive, (vii) register and manage users (ADMIN|VIEWER),
 (viii) see configuration history and compare ARTEMIS current and previous configurations.
 * Configuration file editable by the operator (directly or via the web interface),